 “Chris and Roberta Laundrie do not know where Brian is,” Bertolino said in a separate statement at the time.
 “They are concerned about Brian and hope the FBI can locate him.
 The speculation by the public and some in the press that the parents assisted Brian in leaving the family home or in avoiding arrest on a warrant that was issued after Brian had already been missing for several days is just wrong.”

 Phillips, who serves as Tiger King star Joe Exotic’s attorney and specializes in personal injury, wrongful death and civil rights cases, points out that if Chris and Roberta did have any knowledge about their son’s whereabouts or involvement, “Florida has an exemption for close family members.”
 The exemption says that parents won’t be charged with “accessory after the fact,” according to Phillips.
 “Florida is unique in that respect.”

 However, in the case Roberta and Chris are not charged with accessory after the fact, it “doesn’t mean they won’t be charged federally,” Phillips tells In Touch.

-“If they know where Brian is and don’t say anything they won’t likely face a charge,” Phillips adds.
-“If they lie, they might face a charge, so every step they [take] to help him get away with this the more likely it is that they will face a charge, whether it’s accessory under Florida law or obstruction of justice under federal [law].”
+“If they lie, they might face a charge, so every step they [take] to help him get away with this the more likely it is that they will face a charge, whether it’s accessory under Florida law or obstruction of justice under federal [law],” Phillips adds.

 Federal and state officials now have information from forensic reports such as the “medical examiners report which reveals not only [Petito’s] cause of death, but signs of her last moments alive, any struggle and fighting to survive,” Phillips tells In Touch.
 “Every fact is a puzzle piece to figure out what happened.”